bollu/bollu.github.io/README.md

 # Lax Milgram theorem

+- The theorem states that given a system $B(u, -) = f(-)$, where $B$ is a linear, bounded, coercive operator, then a unique solution exists and this solution depends continuously on $f$.
+- This is useful to solve elliptic equation problems, for which one can find some kind of inner product $B(., .)$ that represents "energy".

 # Nonexistence of solutions for ODE and PDE

 - ODE system, no bc: always solution by picard liendolf